muratk3n/thirdwave/en/tweets/2020/week21c.md

 case, the solution is simple, get a plane ticket and leave (he was born French and could not live there).

-"Is it possible due to freak accident you never got the codes?"
+"Is it possible due to freak accident you never got the culture codes of your country?"

 *2020-05-21 13:34:05*